 F=Precision×RecallPrecision+Recall×100% (9)

 It is noticed that Precision, Recall, and F value are commonly used for evaluating the whole retrieval system and it requires an accurate boundary between “retrieved” and “not retrieved” to calculate the three measures.
 Here determining the threshold (or cut-off) is extremely important and its value could in large degree affect the evaluation results of an IR system.
-However, there is a need to point out determining the threshold value in an IR system is complex and needs a large number of experiments, which is not within the scope of this study.
+However, there is a need to point out that determining the threshold value in an IR system is complex and needs a large number of experiments, which is not within the scope of this study.
 Unlike web-scale IR, the information in the construction industry is relatively small-scale and domain-specific and a common method to evaluate the performance of an IR system for construction projects is through testing a number of samples and setting user experience based threshold value, e.g. [16,49].
-Besides, with the observation that in the real working environment engineers often expect to obtain the needed information within a limited amount of time [63] and the top 10-20 cases would by nature have the most value to the end users [49], the proposed RCRS is designed to return the most similar top 10 cases.
+Besides, with the observation that in the real working environment engineers often expect to obtain the needed information within a limited amount of time [63] and the top 10-20 cases would by nature have the most value to the end users [49], the proposed RCRS is designed to return the top 10 most similar cases.
 Hence, this study also evaluated the percentage of relevant risk cases among the top 10 similar documents, which is defined as Precision at 10 (P@10):

 P@10=number of relevant documents in top 1010×100% (10)